Basic usage of Stable Diffusion Web UI Image-to-image section

 Change the following parameters.

-• Set Mask transparency to 10 to blend in with the background.
+to blend in with the background. - Select

 Finally, generate it with the “Generate” button and you are done.